 Should we identify any higher risk supplier then we would consider deeper verification processes to assess compliance and for remedy of any non-compliance.

-Every M-ACE employee receives a personal copy of the Mitsubishi Electric Group Conduct Guidelines through the Company Handbook, and must conform to those Guidelines and with all applicable laws.
+Every M-ACE employee receives a copy of the Mitsubishi Electric Group Code of Conduct, and must conform to those Guidelines and with all applicable laws.

 We have briefed our purchasing staff with regard to the requirements of the legislation, our corporate policies and this Anti-Slavery and Human Trafficking Statement.